Bayesian Social Deduction with Graph-Informed Language Models

 We develop an agent that prompts the reasoning model DeepSeek-R1, and compare the performance of GRAIL to this agent.

-GRAIL is better across all model sizes
+GRAIL is better than LRMs across all model sizes

-We compared the winrate of GRAIL and the reasoning model across model sizes.
+We compared the winrate of GRAIL and the reasoning model across different model sizes.
 We also tried GRAIL with DeepSeek-R1 models and the reasoning model with non-reasoning LLMs.
-The results demonstrates that the GRAIL agent can achieve impressive winrates across model sizes while the same cannot be said for the reasoning agent.
+The results demonstrate that the GRAIL agent can achieve impressive winrates across model sizes while the same cannot be said for the reasoning agent.

-Comparision of the winrates of GRAIL and reasoning models
+Comparison of the winrates of GRAIL and reasoning models

 GRAIL hallucinates less than LRMs